How much stretch should I apply?

 Do I need to be certified to use Dynamic Tape?

-No, but being educated in correct application and use is highly recommended to ensure that you receive maximal benefit and minimize risks associated with improper application.
+No, but being educated in correct application and use is highly recommended to ensure that you receive maximal benefit and minimise risks associated with improper application.
 Please consult with your physician or a local licensed professional who has attended a Dynamic Tape certification course if you have any questions.

 If you are a medical provider with experience with kinesiology tape, we highly recommend you attend our live 1-day, 8 hour CEU course as our product is fundamentally different to other tapes.
 Do not apply like a kinesiology tape.